Setting fees at your optometry practice is never easy.

 - The percentage of each type of patient your office sees

-Once you have the highest fees an insurance company will provide, make sure your fees are at or above that amount.
-Next, you must consider the fact that your private pay patients will have to pay these fees.
-You can’t do a global discount just because they are private pay, that is illegal to my knowledge.
+Once you have identified the highest reimbursing insurance company and what they’ll reimburse you (oftentimes Medicare), make sure you set your fees at or above that amount.
+You can certainly set those fees as high as you want!
+Remember though, you must consider the fact that your private pay patients will have to pay those fees.

 An example of high vs low paying CPT codes